Robert Musiol* Pages 141 - 154 ( 14 )

 Methods: In the present review, the spectrum of the activity of styrylquinolines and their use in drug design is presented and analyzed.

 Results: New properties and applications that were reported recently have re-established styrylquinolines within medicinal and material chemistry.
-The considerable increase in the number of published papers regarding to their activity spectrum will ensure further discoveries in the field.
+The considerable increase in the number of published papers regarding their activity spectrum will ensure further discoveries in the field.

-Conclusions Styrylquinolines have earned a much stronger position in medicinal chemistry due to the discovery of their new activities, profound mechanisms of action and as drug candidates in clinical trials.
+Conclusion: Styrylquinolines have earned a much stronger position in medicinal chemistry due to the discovery of their new activities, profound mechanisms of action and as drug candidates in clinical trials.

-strylquinolines, quinoline, anticancer, HIV integrase, p53.
+Anticancer, alzheimer disease, strylquinolines, quinoline, HIV integrase, p53.

 Institute of Chemistry, University of Silesia in Katowice, 75 Pulku Piechoty 1A, 41-500, Chorzow